 YTD a total of 135 runs in 23 events

-Secretary’s Report – Chief Rodriguez, PPFD
+Secretary’s Report: Chief Rodriguez, PPFD

 Chief Rodriguez was not in attendance, but May Minutes were reviewed; Chief Torres requested a motion to approve

 MOTION to approve May’s meeting minutes was made by Chief Nugent and seconded by Chief Botting.
 All in favor.